Backpacking Mexico (Itineraries + Places To See)

 Is Mexico Safe?

-Mexico can be a really fun and safe country to travel as long as you prepare properly.
+You can read our Mexico safety guide for more but yes, Mexico can be a fun and safe country to travel as long as you prepare properly.
 This means taking out solid insurance before leaving, as well as knowing how things work in this Latin American nation.

 transport in chiapas